garryyao/react-px-seed/README.md

 # React Px Seed

-An React-Redux seed app match and mix with Predix UI Polymer web components.
+An React-Redux based Predix Seed App mix and match with Predix UI (Polymer) web components.

 ### Features
 - ✓ Polymer Web Component in form of high-order React Component, use props like native React Component.